alexbrault/Pathfinder2EOversights/README.md

 * `p.174` in Storm Giant: **Sense Motive** is listed as one of its skills.
 * `p.195`: Grikkitog says "Resistances 10 (except adamantine)".
 What kind of resistance?
 Physical?
 All?
 * `p.208` in sidebar: "the crafting of a soulbound doll (page **306**)".
 Should be **304**.
+* `p.340` in Zombie Abilities, Rotting Aura: "Any living creature that starts its turn within 10 feet of the zombie and is not at full Hit Points takes 1d6 damage as its wounds fester".
+No damage type is specified, should probably be **negative**.
 * `p.351` "Skum" on page 12 are not included in the index by level.